easegress-io/easegress/doc/faq.md

 ## How to use memory profile
 1. Use option `memprofile` to specify cpu profile output file and start the EaseGateway node
-2. Send `SIGQUIT` signal to EaseGateway by using `kill -SIGQUIT eg-pid`, then EaseGateway will dump the memprofile file
+2. Send `SIGQUIT` signal to EaseGateway by using `kill -SIGQUIT easegateway-server-pid`, then EaseGateway will dump the memprofile file